 The officer’s eyes flicked to his younger colleague, exchanging a frowning, puzzled glance.
 He shrugged.
 ‘I don’t know…an old guy,’ he said.
 ‘You know…about sixty-five, grey hair, grey beard, thick glasses, you know, the ones like the bottom of coke bottles… Ah—’

 Luke waved the back of his hand top the cop.
-‘That’s OK, I get the idea,’ he said with an obvious tone of disappointment.
-For a fleeting moment Luke hoped it could have been his missing old man from Barnaby’s, but it wasn’t to be.
+‘That’s OK, I get the idea,’ he said with an obvious tone of disappointment when it wasn't his missing old man from Barnaby’s.

 The cop continued.
 ‘The old guy said when he stepped off the curb to cross the street he looked down and saw the pistol sitting in the drain.
 We just happened to be driving by…’ he again rolled his eyes, ‘so he waved us down.’